How Much is a Basement Conversion?

 10BasementConversion

 A straightforward conversion will cost roughly £1250 per square metre, which is comparable to a ground-floor expansion or loft conversion.
-You should expect to pay between £10,000 and £30,000 depending on the size of the room.
+Total costs may vary, although a budget of between £10,000 and £30,000 (depending on the size of the room) is a reasonable amount.

 Pros: